Threadsnappers/JEE-Main-Auto-Calc-v2/README.md

 The v2 of JEE Main Auto Calc created for JEE Mains Shift 2 2023

 Disclaimer: The website may not work all the time. we have really less information regarding the website structure NTA uses for the Response Sheet and Answer Key.
-As of now this is built on the website structure of Phase 1 2023.
 Feel free to contribute and help improve this website.

 Backend logic noew works through a custom [API](https://github.com/Threadsnappers/JEE_Calc_API)